 Before taking over as head of the EAER on 1 November 2010, Johann N. Schneider-Ammann was a member of the National Council for eleven years for the FDP.The Liberals, where he served on the Economic Affairs and Taxation Committee.

-President Schneider-Ammann was born in 1952 and has a degree in electrical engineering from the ETH Zurich.
+Federal Councillor Schneider-Ammann was born in 1952 and has a degree in electrical engineering from the ETH Zurich.
 Before he became a member of the Federal Council, he was president and delegate of the Ammann Group.
 Johann N. Schneider-Ammann is married and has two adult children.